 In the Battle of Magnesia (190 BC), the Romans destroyed the army of the Seleucid Empire, which was founded in 312 BC by Seleucus I Nicator, the General of Alexander the Great, and brought Seleucid hegemony in Asia Minor to an end.
-But by defeating the Seleucid Empire, the Romans created space for the rise of a nomadic tribe that would one day stop their advance in the East: the Parthians, who were an offshoot of the Scythians.
+But by defeating the Seleucid Empire, the Romans created space for the rise of a nomadic tribe that would one day stop the Romans from advancing in the East: the Parthians, who were an offshoot of the Scythians.

 Between 247 and 190 BC, the Parthians were administering the far-flung areas of the Seleucid Empire.
 They saw themselves as the vassals of the Seleucid Emperor.
 When the Seleucid Empire fell into disarray, after their defeat by the Romans, the Parthians decided that the time to upgrade their status from vassals to independent kings had finally arrived.
 The Parthians started fighting for the control of the Seleucid territory from Afghanistan to the Middle East.
 For the next 400 years, they would fight wars and rule their vast territory on horseback.